 Often we’ve had to catch and rescue our OWN beasts, bring them back to the fold.

-Before the epic story of runaway Sally the cow https://midwifenursehobbyfarmer.com/the-runaway-cow/ were two geese, (still going strong living happily with a mate on her huge property) Rob brought them home, opened the big cardboard box, peered in, they jumped out, stretched their wings … and flew away…. awaaay off into the distance 😂
+Before the epic story of runaway Sally the cow https://midwifenursehobbyfarmer.com/the-runaway-cow/ were two geese, (still going strong living happily with a mate on her huge property) Rob brought them home, opened the big cardboard box and peered in.
+The geese jumped out, stretched their huge wings … and flew off …. awaaay off into the distance 😂

-Seeing the general direction of flight, he bolted out the gate and somehow found them in the woods nearby, eventually trooping home bedraggled, a flapping goose under each arm.
+Rob noting the general direction of flight, bolted out the gate and somehow found them in the woods nearby, eventually trooping home a bedraggled, flapping goose under each arm.

 Onto George’s near miss.

-Thank gawd it was a weekend, Rob and George started the rescue operation, encouraging Baz to run back through the drain but he wasn’t keen, not at all.
+Thank gawd it was a weekend, Rob and George trooped over to the neighbours and began the rescue operation, encouraging Baz to run back through the drain but he wasn’t keen, not at all.

-Usual methods tried, ineffectual hay waving, him eyeballing it and charging on by, Rob laugh/ cursing, “come on you little shit!”
+The usual methods were tried, ineffectual hay waving, him eyeballing it and charging on by, Rob laugh/ cursing, “come on you little shit!”

 Rob is ridiculously fearless when it comes to animals, especially helping when they’re in distress but he sometimes comes off the worse for wear!